 The CSA conundrum.
-July 21, 2014Posted by ourfriendben in homesteading, gardening.
+July 21, 2014Posted by ourfriendben in gardening, homesteading.

-Tags: farmers' markets, community-supported agriculture, CSA, farm stands
+Tags: community-supported agriculture, CSA, farm stands, farmers' markets

 Silence Dogood here.
 Last night, my brother and sister-in-law stopped by en route to pick up our nephew from summer camp, and our friend Ben and I took them to a lovely old country inn for supper.
 Rather than talking about anything most people would talk about, we got into a discussion about the problem with CSAs (technically “consumer-supported agriculture,” typically organic vegetable operations that are supported by advance subscriptions and provide “shares” of vegetables each week during the growing season).

 Here in scenic PA, we have a marvelous CSA just five minutes from our house.
 It not only provides a diverse selection of organic produce throughout the growing season, but it has a fantastic U-Pick garden where members can pick strawberries and raspberries, flowers, green and yellow wax beans, hot peppers, cherry and paste tomatoes, and a wide assortment of herbs.
 The farmers also partner with local organic farms to offer fruit shares, cheese shares, bread shares, pizza shares, mushroom shares, and free-range, grass-fed meat shares, as well as wild-caught salmon.